Podocarp family, [Chinese].

 It has been treated as an order: Podocarpales Pulle ex Reveal 1992, and many of its constituent genera, including Nageia, Phyllocladus and Saxegothaea, have been raised to the rank of Family by previous authors.
 Phyllocladus was traditionally thought to be the most atypical genus in the family, and it was often treated as Phyllocladaceae Bessey 1907; but molecular analyses (described below) have repeatedly shown Phyllocladus to be firmly rooted within one of the major clades of the Podocarpaceae.

-The cladogram shown at left summarizes Podocarpaceae phylogeny as hypothesized by Biffin et al. (2011).
+The cladogram shown at right summarizes Podocarpaceae phylogeny as hypothesized by Biffin et al. (2011).
 Yellow lines show the principal clades; blue lines the inferred phylogeny on the basis of morphological, molecular and other (climate) characters; red lines the outgroup Araucariaceae; and green lines are error bars for each node (the 95% highest probability density divergence times).
 The time scale shows estimated times of divergence using Bayesian-relaxed clock analysis of plastid DNA.
 The analysis supports the monophyly of Podocarpus genera.
 The timeline is consistent with the fossil record, especially in showing a divergence between Araucariaceae and Podocarpaceae about 205 million years ago, and in the times of appearance of major genera.

 The analysis of Biffin et al. (2011) can be compared to that of Knopf et al. (2011), performed at about the same time and with a comparable level of detail.
 Knopf et al. produce several cladograms based on types of molecular data, as well as a consensus tree based on combined analysis of molecular and morphological data.
 These cladograms reveal uncertainties about the structure of the major clade that includes Prumnopitys, the placement of Saxegothaea, and the relationship between Microcachrys and Phaerospharea, but overall show remarkable consistency with the analysis of Biffin et al. with regard to relationships of genera within the family.
 Also, both Knopf et al. and Biffin et al. confirm in their analyses that the strongest morphological indicators of phylogenetic relationships within the Podocarpaceae are characters of leaf anatomy.